 Association conferences provide a wealth of content and should be made the most of, whether in person or remotely.
 The ideas shared here are just a few examples of how content teams can contribute to these events.
 By making a game plan, getting creative, and forging relationships with attendees, you’ll be able to build a content pipeline that reflects the issues that matter most to the association.

-Kristin Frankiewicz is in the Marketing and Communication Services unit at Smithbucklin.
+Kristin Frankiewicz is in Marketing & Communication Services at Smithbucklin.